 Your cat qualifies if he or she falls into any of the following categories:

 - American Shorthair

 - Calcium Oxalate Urolithiasis

 - Hypertrophic Cardiomyopathy

 - Polycystic Kidney Disease

 Basepaws is seeking study participants!

-We are conducting a study by collecting DNA samples and outcome data from cats.
+We are conducting a study by collecting cat DNA samples and outcome data.
 Join us and become part of the movement to gain better knowledge of cats and their world among ours.

 This data will be shared with partners across the veterinary industry to promote meaningful research and advancements in feline health.

 What is DNA actually used for?